NuGet/docs.microsoft.com-nuget/docs/create-packages/includes/add-description.md

-The package's optional description, displayed on the package's NuGet.org page, is either pulled in from the `<description></description>` used in the `.csproj` file or pulled in via the `$description` in the [.nuspec file](../../reference/nuspec.md).
+The package's optional description appears on the **README** tab on the package's nuget.org page.
+The description pulls from the `<Description>` in the project file or the `$description` in the [.nuspec file](../../reference/nuspec.md).

-An example of a _description_ field is shown in the following XML text of the `.csproj` file for a .NET package:
+The following example `Description` is in the *.csproj* file for a .NET package:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">